CrateTools/CrateCamDB/README.md

 }
 ```

 Camera keys are slugs: lowercase, hyphen-separated, machine-stable.
-They are intended to be reliable lookup identifiers and should not be renamed once published.
+They are intended as reliable lookup identifiers and should not be renamed once published.
 The human-readable name lives in the `name` field.

 ## How to use this database

 ### In your own tool

 Pull `crate_cameras.json` directly.
 The schema is stable and documented above.
-Standard library JSON parsing is sufficient — no special dependencies required.
+Python's standard library is sufficient — no external dependencies required.

 ```python
 import json